 Next morning, take bus 25 to Hellbrunn Palace and enjoy the unique trick fountains in the park.
 Come afternoon, it is time to sample Salzburg's famous beer culture.
 There are countless breweries offering their own beer with pretty gardens that serve food, but we also recommend a visit to the Stiegl-Brauwelt where you will learn about brewing history.
 Salzburg is renowned for its music, and in the summer months it goes without saying that you should attend an opera or a concert at the famous Salzburger Festspiele.

-After lunch, take a regional train from Hallstatt to Bad Ischl (25 min), a small historic town with hot thermal springs.
+After lunch, take a regional train from Hallstatt to Bad Ischl (around 25 min), a small historic town with hot thermal springs.
 It is a tradition to go to the Café Zauner and try their exquisite pastries.
-Continue with bus 546 (25 min) to St. Wolfgang, a charming village, to later take a boat trip along Lake Wolfgang (45 min) to St. Gilgen, the town where Nannerl, Mozart's sister, lived.
-As the day draws to an end, take bus 150 (45 min) back to Salzburg.
+Continue with bus 546 (around 25 min) to St. Wolfgang, a charming village, to later take a boat trip along Lake Wolfgang (around 45 min) to St. Gilgen, the town where Nannerl, Mozart's sister, lived.
+As the day draws to an end, take bus 150 (around 45 min) back to Salzburg.

-Take an early train from Salzburg to Innsbruck (1h,50m).
+Take an early train from Salzburg to Innsbruck (around 1h50m).
 We recommend buying the Innsbruck Card for 48 or 72 hours which includes free public transport in the city and to surrounding villages, plus tourist attractions and cable cars.